Skip to content

 Why Choose a Kathmandu City Tour?

 Kathmandu is more than just the gateway to the Himalayas; it’s a destination in itself.
-A guided city tour provides you with a deeper understanding of Nepal’s culture and allows you to witness the daily lives of its people, taste authentic cuisine, and explore religious sites that blend Hinduism and Buddhism seamlessly.
+A guided city tour provides you with a deeper understanding of Nepal’s culture.
+It allows you to witness the daily lives of its people, authentic cuisine, and explore religious sites that blend Hinduism and Buddhism.
 With expert local guides, you gain insights that turn every monument into a meaningful experience.

 Top Attractions Covered in a Kathmandu City Tour